Find out the product requirements that apply to you

 - Close an 'indemnity agreement', making a different party exclusively liable.
 For instance: the distributor.

 In the EU Access2Markets database you can find the product requirements and procedures for non-EU countries, per country.
+You search with the HS code of the product you want to export.
+For more information, view the manual and the English video about Access2Markets.

 Contact a Product Contact Point

-All EU-countries have a Product Contact Point for information on product requirements and standards in the member states.
+All EU countries have a Product Contact Point for information on product requirements and standards in the member states.